ParaStation/psmpi/mpich2/modules/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 #### Direct read subprotocol

-The direct read subprotocol is the simplest subprotocol in protocol v4.
+The direct read subprotocol is the simplest read subprotocol in protocol v4.
 It does not involve a REQ packet.
 The workflow is just for the read requester keep using RDMA read on the responder.
 For this protocol, it is not necessary for the responder to keep the progress engine running.